minerva-ml/open-solution-value-prediction/PULL_REQUEST_TEMPLATE.md

 Thanks!

-Jakub & Kamil,
+Kuba & Kamil,

-_core contributors to the minerva.ml_
+_core contributors to the Open Solutions_